LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/agent-survey-for-messaging.md

 ## Reporting

-Agent survey reporting in the Report Builder is coming in November.
+Agent survey reporting in the Report Builder is coming soon.
 In the meantime, you can reach out to your LivePerson account team and ask the Analytics team to create custom reports on your account for the agent survey for messaging.